oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-optional.md

 ### Usage of deprecated CWE

-For each item CWE array it MUST be tested that the CWE is not deprecated in the given version.
+For each item in the CWE array it MUST be tested that the CWE is not deprecated in the given version.

 The relevant path for this test is: